gluexprotocol/gluing-queue/README.md

 ### Complexity Multiplier

-Complexity is assessed after PR submission based on the **effective lines of code (LoC)** written in the implementation file (excluding boilerplate, imports, or repeated config).
-The goal is to reward integrations that require deeper understanding and more extensive logic.
+The complexity multiplier reflects the estimated level of effort required to implement a liquidity module.
+It is based solely on the approximate number of functional lines of code (LoC) written by the Gluer.
+This provides an objective, scalable measure of technical complexity—regardless of the protocol type or use case.
+The more logic required to mirror the protocol's liquidity, the higher the reward.

 | Complexity Tier | Approx. Lines of Code | Multiplier |